Introduction to Tin

 - Isotopes: Tin has ten stable isotopes: Sn-112, 114, 115, 116, 117, 118, 119, 120, 122, and 124

 - This amount of isotopes is the largest of any element

 - The most abundant isotopes among these include Sn-116, 118, and 120

 - Found: most tin comes from different ores obtained from mines and natural deposits.
 The most popular tin-containing ore is Cassiterite (SnO2).

-- Toxicity: no forms of tin are toxic; however large amounts of ingested inorganic tin can result in stomach, liver, and kidney issues
+- Toxicity: A tin fact, is that no forms of tin are toxic; however large amounts of ingested inorganic tin can result in stomach, liver, and kidney issues

 You can purchase tin in either block or sheet form from many different vendors, including Amazon, Walmart, Lowe’s, and the Home Depot.
 Products containing tin, such as those covered in this article, are also widely available across the internet.